suknark/pdviewer/README.md

-# Simple webinterface for view alerts from PagerDuty
+# Simple webinterface for viewing alerts from PagerDuty

 **Usage:**